rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 23:00 on a Friday or Saturday and closing at 07:00 the following morning.
 The goal is to return customers to service as quickly as possible within that window.
-Rackspace has designed the migration plan to occur in small, manageable blocks in order to minimize the amount of downtime for customers.
+Rackspace has designed the migration plan to occur in small, manageable blocks to minimize the amount of downtime for customers.
 Our project plan also aims to reduce the amount of unplanned downtime by including additional resources and multiple contingency plans.

-#### Will there be any IP or DNS changes?
+#### Will there be any IP address or DNS changes?

-For most customers, who stay in their allocated move group, the public IP addresses of the devices are retained and are moved with the devices to the new location.
-In this case, you do not need to make any changes to your DNS.
+For most customers who stay in their allocated move group, the public Internet Protocol (IP) addresses of the devices are retained and moved with the devices to the new location.
+In this case, you do not need to make any changes to your Domain Name System (DNS).

-##### Exception - Rackspace Managed Backup service
+##### Exception for Rackspace Managed Backup service

 The IP addresses used for the network that runs the Rackspace Managed Backup service (BackupNet/ServiceNet) will change for all customers.
 Because Rackspace